sayeedmunees/electro-wired/README.md

 Thank you for choosing Electro Wired.
 Let's automate and innovate together!

 ## Kindly to your attention

 This website is developed as a part of our mini-project Armbot, which could be used for Warehouse automation.
 It could be used to arrange a warehouse by determining the size and shape of a box or cargo.
 The project hasn't fully finished yet it's under progression.
+The above mentioned are our mission to be achieved.
 Currently, we don't intend to take it to market; maybe we will in the future.

 Thanks for checking out!

 ## Also to note
-This is desktop-first workflow and I haven't yet optimised it for any other devices.
+This is a desktop-first workflow and I haven't yet optimized it for any other devices.
 Soon I will be making it responsive.
 Thank you <3